kanthorlabs/kanthorq/website/docs/001-quickstart.md

 ## Conclusion

-By this tutorial, we showed you how quickly use Kanthorq in your project, the full and interactive example can be found in the [examples](https://github.com/kanthorlabs/kanthorq/blob/main/example/default/main.go) folder.
+By this tutorial, we showed you how quickly use Kanthorq in your project, the full and interactive example can be found in the [Default Example](https://github.com/kanthorlabs/kanthorq/blob/main/example/default/main.go).